HITI Straddle Strategy

 HITI thesis for this straddle

-The market-implied 1-standard-deviation range for HITI extends from approximately $1.94 on the downside to $2.90 on the upside.
+The market-implied 1-standard-deviation range for HITI extends from approximately $1.24 on the downside to $3.46 on the upside.
 A HITI long straddle is a pure-volatility play: it profits when the underlying moves far enough from the strike in either direction to overcome the combined call plus put debit, regardless of direction.
-Current HITI IV rank near 17.20% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on HITI at 69.60%.
-As a Healthcare name, HITI options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to HITI-specific events.
+Current HITI IV rank near 49.88% is mid-range against its 1-year distribution, so the IV signal is neutral; the straddle thesis on HITI should anchor more to the directional view and the expected-move geometry.
+As a Consumer Cyclical name, HITI options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to HITI-specific events.

 Frequently asked questions

-A straddle on HITI is the straddle strategy applied to HITI (stock).
+- A straddle on HITI is the straddle strategy applied to HITI (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With HITI stock trading near $2.42, the strikes shown on this page are snapped to the nearest listed HITI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With HITI stock at $2.35 on the most recent close, the strikes shown on this page are snapped to the nearest listed HITI chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the HITI straddle priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the HITI straddle priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current HITI market-implied 1-standard-deviation expected move is approximately 19.95%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The HITI market-implied 1-standard-deviation expected move in the same options snapshot is approximately 47.28%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.